 What to see in Sabah

-Favorite attractions in Sabah include the Sepilok Orangutan Sanctuary, where visitors can watch and sometimes interact with the loveable animals in their natural habitat; and the Tunku Abdul Rahman National Park, where five paradise islands lure visitors with white beaches, coral reefs and jungle hikes.
-Sipadan Island is a bucket list destination for any serious scuba diver; it is touted as the best dive site in the world.
-Sabah also boasts Malaysia's highest mountain, the impressive Mount Kinabalu, and the two-day hike to the summit is one of the most popular activities in Malaysia.
+Sabah's list of attractions includes the Sepilok Orangutan Sanctuary, where visitors can watch and sometimes interact with the loveable animals in their natural habitat.
+The Tunku Abdul Rahman National Park comprises five gorgeous islands, which offer white beaches, coral reefs and jungle hikes.
+Sipadan Island is touted as the best dive site in the world, and is a bucket list item for any serious scuba diver.
+Sabah is also home to Malaysia's highest mountain: the impressive Mount Kinabalu.
+The two-day hike to the summit is one of the most popular activities in Malaysia.

-Apart from the wealth of reserves, parks and sanctuaries that showcase and protect the natural assets of Sabah, there are a number of interesting cultural attractions.
-Village tours and treks to tribal settlements in the rainforest are popular and fascinating.
-The North Borneo Steam Railway offers a round-trip from Kota Kinabalu which takes passengers through the Sabah landscape, and back in time, as the experience is distinctly colonial.
-If you are at all interested in World War II history, don't miss the extremely moving Sandakan Prison Camp Memorial, which delves into the experiences of prisoner's of war and the Sandakan death marches.
+Apart from its wealth of parks, reserves, and sanctuaries, Sabah has a number of interesting cultural attractions.
+Village tours and treks to tribal settlements in the rainforest are fascinating.
+The North Borneo Steam Railway offers a round-trip from Kota Kinabalu, which takes passengers through the Sabah landscape, and back in time, as the experience is distinctly colonial.
+Travellers who are interested in World War II history should visit the extremely moving Sandakan Prison Camp Memorial.
+It delves into the experiences of prisoners of war and the Sandakan death marches.

 Become our Sabah Travel Expert

 We are looking for contributors for our Sabah travel guide.
 If you are a local, a regular traveller to Sabah or a travel professional with time to contribute and answer occasional forum questions, please contact us.